 that way) and turns itself into spray, hopefully well atomized into a gaseous

 mixture with the incoming air, but is more likely to have superfine

 droplets.
 There are TWO places in the carburetors that fuel is sucked

 up and utilized.
 One is the central jet/needle/etc., assembly, and the

 other is one or more very teensy tiny idle port holes located in the bottom

-IF the vacuum produced by the engine cylinder piston movement was perfect, the maximum vacuum that could be produced, in theory, is approximately 30 inches of mercury (a pressure reading that is used like a vacuum reading) at sea level, where 30 inches of mercury is the standard accepted pressure, but in practice it varies a bit.
-That is roughly 15 pounds per square inch, the pressure on every square inch of our bodies, and the same inside our bodies, at a constant sea level existence.
+IF the vacuum produced by the engine cylinder piston movement was perfect, the maximum vacuum that could be produced, in theory, is approximately 30 inches of mercury vacuum at sea level, where 30 inches of mercury is the standard accepted atmospheric pressure, but in practice it varies a bit.
+That is roughly 15 pounds per square inch, the pressure on and in our bodies at a constant sea level existence.

-As altitude increases, the air pressure around us generally goes down (roughly 1 inch of mercury or half a pound, per thousand feet).
-Some atmospheric effects can make small changes, but the trend is ALWAYS down with increase in altitude.
+As altitude increases, the air pressure around us generally goes down (roughly 1 inch of mercury or half a pound per square inch, per thousand feet).
+Some atmospheric effects can make small changes that are up or down with increasing altitude, but the trend is ALWAYS down with increase in altitude.
 Thus, at higher altitudes, less air pressure means more fuel goes through the carburetor per weight of air, and the mixture thus gets richer.

 On a practical basis, the vacuum is going

 to be a few inches of mercury less than theoretical.
 Also, as the throttle is opened, especially if suddenly opened and most especially with a slide (rather than CV carburetor)....the engine side of the carburetor vacuum greatly decreases, until engine rpm rises to match.
 If the throttle is very suddenly closed from a high rpm, one gets a very high